 The impairment test for goodwill identifies the recoverable amount of a cash-generating unit and is determined based on value in use calculations.
-The goodwill in the Refractory segment was impaired and written off at 28 February 2013, due to the closure of the Insimbi Thermal Insulation Proprietary Limited business on 31 March 2013.

 Management reviews business performance based on the market segments in which the group operates.
-The following is a summary of the goodwill allocation to each operating segment.
+The following is a summary of the goodwill allocation to each operating segment: